Reviews You Can Rely On

 Midsole EVA (30% sugarcane)

 The Hoka Anacapa 2 Low GTX is a modern hiking shoe that features a unique, thickly-cushioned design that maximizes comfort, especially for those with narrow feet.
+Our testers noted, “There is a lot of breathability for the additional comfort in the upper.
+They are very springy and cushioned.”
 The Vibram Megagrip outsole and substantial lug pattern are among the highest performers regarding grip strength and traction, whether moving through slippery and wet terrain or decomposing granite at lower elevations.
-The recycled mesh upper combines with nubuck leather to provide the perfect combination of waterproof performance and breathability, whether navigating lingering snow fields or crossing cold runoff streams.
+The recycled mesh upper combines with nubuck leather to provide the perfect combination of Gore-Tex waterproof performance, 3.5-inch flood height, and breathability, whether navigating lingering snow fields or crossing cold runoff streams.

 Though it can take some time to adjust to the thickness of the outsole, our testing team noted that the distinctive SwallowTail heel aided in the transition by adding more stability to the design.
 The fit can be a little tricky, too.
 Our lead tester has a narrow foot with a high arch and ended up sizing down a half size for a more comfortable fit.
 It is also an option to stick with your normal size and add an after-market insole for more support and to take up a little extra space.
-Overall, our testing team believes this shoe is worth the investment, as it offers excellent performance for those seeking maximum comfort on the trail.
+However, some of our other testers found these comfortable right out of the box.
+Additionally, these are on the pricey end of hiking shoes.
+If you're searching for a good deal, the Merrell Moab 3 is one of our favorites for its comfort and decent support.
+Overall, our testing team believes the Anacapa is worth the investment, as it offers excellent performance for those seeking maximum comfort on the trail.

 Read more: Hoka Anacapa 2 Low GTX review